A mindfulness walk can be good for mind, body, and soul. Best of all, it's an activity that can be done at any park or reserve near your home.

 The Coalition has won a $75,000 grant to support testing a faster and more efficient approach to monitoring the effectiveness of nitrogen-reducing septic systems.

 The first 28 years of Baywatchers water quality data has been published in the international scientific journal, Scientific Data, improving access to the information for researchers around the world.

 It’s your Bay, so get outside and enjoy it!
-Whether on land or on the water, find an outdoor activity and discover Buzzards Bay today.
+Whether on the water or on land, you can find an outdoor activity and discover your Buzzards Bay today.

 We work to protect clean water on the Bay and on the land:

 You can help save Buzzards Bay.
 Join the Buzzards Bay Coalition, and become one of more than 10,000 members who support our work to protect clean water.